flipsewtf/Tumblr/jude/jude-theme-guide.md

 # Upload images

 Optional images can be uploaded via the customisation panel.
 If you offer dark mode, there are separate image options for light and dark mode.
-If you want to use the same image in both modes, simply leave **Dark mode Sidebar** empty.
-The theme will use the regular sidebar image instead.
+If you want to use the same image in both modes, simply upload it twice.

 | Sidebar           |
 | ----------------- |